LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Proof of LLM Log-Likelihood Convergence

-The proof below is a simplified version of the proof in \citep{mudireddy2024slaves}.
-For more formal measure-theoretical proof, we refer readers to their original papers for more details.
-We present the simplified proof here mostly for completeness of the paper and to fix some minor issues when deriving bounds.
+The following proof is a simplified version of the one in \citep{mudireddy2024slaves}, presented for completeness and to refine its original bounds.
+For the formal measure-theoretical treatment, we refer readers to the original paper.
+While a more direct proof using the weak law of large numbers is possible, we use Chebyshev's inequality to provide a more self-contained and accessible argument.